 The PI has recently been involved with the Global Summer School, hosted by Imperial College London, which aims to provide engineering-track A-level students with insights into real world applications.
 The school includes two focused days on Mars missions, and is already starting to incorporate InSight into the teaching schedule.
 The proposed work would provide a perfect scientific “big-picture” for teaching purposes.

+Careful - this sounds like academic beneficiaries.
+Impact should be about school age kids/pre-uni/public (+perhaps undergrads)

 The development of thermodynamic and thermoelastic models will be conducted with BurnMan, an easy-to-use, modular thermoelastic toolkit (Cottaar et al., 2013), which much of the thermodynamics functionality developed by the PI in collaboration with an international group of Earth and planetary scientists.
 The development of the code has been supported by NSF and the Computational Institute for Geodynamics, and is already used as an educational and research tool.